-MANAGEMENT'S DISCUSSION AND ANALYSIS For the Year Ended December 31, 2013
+MANAGEMENT'S DISCUSSION AND ANALYSIS

-The purpose of the Management's Discussion and Analysis (MD&A) is to give the readers an objective and easily readable analysis of the financial activities of the Harris County Appraisal District (the "district"), for the year ended December 31, 2013.
+The purpose of the Management's Discussion and Analysis (MD&A) is to give the readers an objective and easily readable analysis of the financial activities of the Harris County Appraisal District (the "district"), for the year ended December 31, 2014.
 The analysis is based on currently known facts, decisions, or economic conditions.
 It presents short and long-term analysis of the district's activities, compares current year results with those of the prior year, and discusses the positive and negative aspects of that comparison.
 Please read the MD&A in conjunction with the transmittal letter at the front of this report and the district's financial statements, which follow this section.